andyfengc/andyfengc.github.io/_drafts/Authentication Tutorial 11 - OAuth.md

 OAuth is very useful for many senarios.
 For instance, Youku application tries to access user's QQ account.
 Groupon tries to access PayPal, Facebook tries to access Google and so on.

-# add auth2 support to our application access google account #
+# add OAuth 2.0 support to our application access google account #

 - create a mvc project, use individual authentication (form authentication)
 -